 There are a few reasons why he wants his players to hold and take a safety:

 - The holding restricts players from getting to the punter

 - The safety grants 2 points to the opposing team

 If you want to waste the 11 seconds, you need your punter to avoid all contact as long as possible.
 Cincinnati tries to set up a return in hopes they score on the punt.

-In doing so, they aren’t aggressive to block the punt, so the punt team can easily grab ahold of the Bengals.
-This also gives time for the Baltimore kicker to roam around the back of the end zone, waiting until time expires to finally declare himself out of bounds.
+They aren’t aggressive to block the punt, so the punt team can easily grab ahold of the Bengals.
+This also gives time for the Baltimore kicker to roam around the back of the end zone, waiting until time expires to declare himself out of bounds finally.

 Second, the Ravens are up 7.
-The 2 points are worthless to them (maybe on the stat sheet, but that’s about it).
+The 2 points are worthless to them (maybe on the stat sheet, but that’s it).
 Giving up the 2 points and ending the game is a much higher reward than kicking it and risking a block or a return.

-The most important information in this whole scenario is the score and the time.
-If there were 15-20 seconds left on the clock, we don’t believe this play would have worked.
+The most crucial information in this scenario is the score and the time.
+If 15-20 seconds were left on the clock, we don’t believe this play would have worked.

 This was a perfect mix of having the score be what it was and having the clock and field position on their side.

 They would have if the time didn’t expire.
 If the punter had run out of bounds with 1 second left, Cincinnati could have declined the holding penalties and received the free-kick.